-This year’s Compliance & Ethics Week will take place from January 9-13, 2023.
+This year's Compliance & Ethics Week will take place February 10-14 2025.
 The purpose of this event is to raise awareness about compliance-related topics and reinforce ethical values for building a stronger UW.
-It’s your chance as an office to make sure your day-to-day workflows follow established best practices and follow state, federal, and University legal requirements.
+These events are your chance as an office to make sure your day-to-day workflows follow established best practices and follow state, federal, and University legal requirements.
 And, it’s your chance as an individual to start the year off right!

 Go ahead and block off some time.
 You can build your knowledge, refresh your understanding, increase awareness of ethical issues, and help reinforce a culture of compliance across the university.
 Bookmark this page so that you can easily return and watch for new material to be added.